MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/iommu-dma-remapping.md

 There are three fundamental requirements for the memory management functions:

 1. The ability to manage physical memory.
-This might include allocation of memory via nonpaged memory functions such as [**MmAllocatePagesforMdl**](/windows-hardware/drivers/ddi/wdm/nf-wdm-mmallocatepagesformdl) or [**MmAllocateContiguousMemory**](/windows-hardware/drivers/ddi/wdm/nf-wdm-mmallocatecontiguousmemory), and paged memory functions such as [**ZwCreateSection**](/windows-hardware/drivers/ddi/wdm/nf-wdm-zwcreatesection) or [**ZwAllocateVirtualMemory**](/windows-hardware/drivers/ddi/ntifs/nf-ntifs-zwallocatevirtualmemory).
+This capability might include allocation of memory via nonpaged memory functions such as [**MmAllocatePagesforMdl**](/windows-hardware/drivers/ddi/wdm/nf-wdm-mmallocatepagesformdl) or [**MmAllocateContiguousMemory**](/windows-hardware/drivers/ddi/wdm/nf-wdm-mmallocatecontiguousmemory), and paged memory functions such as [**ZwCreateSection**](/windows-hardware/drivers/ddi/wdm/nf-wdm-zwcreatesection) or [**ZwAllocateVirtualMemory**](/windows-hardware/drivers/ddi/ntifs/nf-ntifs-zwallocatevirtualmemory).
 The ability to express IO space ranges is also required.

 2. The ability to map a GPU-visible logical address from the physical memory.
-This would provide the caller with a list of logical pages (much like the PFN array of an MDL) that the GPU can be programmed to access.
+This capability would provide the caller with a list of logical pages (much like the PFN array of an MDL) that the GPU can be programmed to access.
 Calling these functions would guarantee that the underlying physical pages are locked and not pageable.

 3. The ability to map CPU virtual addresses from the physical memory in both user mode and kernel mode, with a specified cache type (Cached vs WriteCombined).